lil-org/how-to-sync-nft-folders/README.md

 ### 5️⃣ get nfts from an api of your choice
 use `Snapshot` to display nfts in folders

-### *️⃣ (optionally) remove folders
+### ❎ optionally remove folders
-[revoke attestations](https://docs.attest.org/docs/core--concepts/revocation) or create a new attestation with a snapshot using the same uuid
+[revoke an attestation](https://docs.attest.org/docs/core--concepts/revocation) or use the same snapshot uuid for a new attestation

 # projects syncing folders